 Have family visiting and looking for things to do over the Thanksgiving weekend?
-Don’t worry, we’ve got you covered!
-From dazzling light displays to major hockey games, we’ve compiled a list of 20+ ideas on how to stay busy and active after Turkey Day in the Raleigh area.
+We’ve got you covered!
+From jaw-dropping light displays to your favorite holiday-themed performances, we’ve compiled a list of 20+ ideas on how to stay busy and active around Turkey Day in the Raleigh area.

 Holiday shopping sprees

 Hungry to get your holiday shopping started (and finished!)?
 Use this list of Raleigh-made eats and drinks—chocolate, beer, barbecue sauce and more—to start your search for stocking stuffers and tasty treats, plus use this guide to holiday shopping (jewelry shops, legendary bookstores, hand-made fashion accessories and more) to kick things into high gear.

 Looking for more!
 Look to our guide to the best shopping in downtown Raleigh.